iYadavVaibhav/stem/docs/0-Information-Technology/aws-amazon-web-services.md

 Boto3 is the Amazon Web Services (AWS) **Software Development Kit** (SDK) for **Python**, which allows Python developers to write software that makes use of services like Amazon S3 and Amazon EC2.

-## DEMO - Handson Implementation - Build Employee Directory App
+## DEMO - Hands on Implementation - Build Employee Directory App

 We will create a basic CRUD app, an employee directory app on AWS.